David Carr (American football): College career

-Carr began as the starting quarterback at Fresno State during the 2000 and 2001 seasons after redshirting in 1999.
+Carr began as the starting quarterback at California State University, Fresno, during the 2000 and 2001 seasons after redshirting in 1999.
 While he was quarterback, the Bulldogs went 7–5 and 11–3.
-In his senior season the team beat Colorado, Oregon State, and Wisconsin, all members of BCS conferences.
+In his senior season, Carr led the NCAA in passing yards (4,308) and passing touchdowns (42).
+The Bulldogs beat Colorado, Oregon State, and Wisconsin, all members of BCS conferences.
 There was speculation about whether the Bulldogs would qualify for a BCS bid, something then unheard of for a BCS non-automatic qualifying conference team.
 They climbed to as high as number 8 in the polls, and Carr was on the cover of Sports Illustrated.
 During his collegiate career, Carr completed 565 of 901 passes for 7,849 yards and threw 65 touchdowns versus 22 interceptions.
 During his senior year, he won the Johnny Unitas Golden Arm Award and was a finalist for the 2001 Heisman Trophy, finishing fifth.

 On September 1, 2007, the Fresno State Bulldogs retired Carr's #8 jersey in his honor.
 Former Fresno State football player Robbie Rouse (a junior in 2011) was the last player allowed to wear the number.